wach128/cordova-plugin-health/README.md

 #### Android quirks

 - Health Connect can read data for up to 30 days prior to the time permission was first granted.
 If the app is reinstalled, the permission history is lost and you can only query from 30 days before installation.
 See [note here](https://developer.android.com/health-and-fitness/guides/health-connect/develop/read-data).
+- Not all datatypes support start and end timestamps, some, such as weight, only have one timestamp.
+The plugin will just set both start and end to the same value.

 ### queryAggregated()